ocaml/ocaml.org/data/tutorials/getting-started/1_02_your_first_ocaml_program.md

 **Note 3**: If you get an error in Homebrew from this in an Apple silicon macOS, it's likely an issue with the architecture switch from Intel to ARM.
 Please refer to the [ARM64 Fix](/docs/arm64-fix) to remedy the ARM64 error.

-**Note 4**: Unlike in Unix where they contain compiled binaries, folders `lib` and `bin` contain source code files, for libraries and programs, respectively.
+**Note 4**: Unlike in Unix where they contain compiled binaries, directories `lib` and `bin` contain source code files, for libraries and programs, respectively.
 This is the a convention used in many OCaml projects, and the canned project created by Dune.
-All the built artifacts, and a copy of the sources, are stored in the `_build` folder.
-You shall not edit anything in the `_build` folder.
+All the built artifacts, and a copy of the sources, are stored in the `_build` directory.
+You shall not edit anything in the `_build` directory.
 ```shell
 $ cd hello
 $ tree